Pelotte/iam-metal-demand-optimizer/README.md

 ### How to use the code ?

 1. Clone the repository (or download it)
-2. Download the contents from the 'data' folder in the location of your "folder path" (see the parameters section)
+2. Download the contents from the 'Data' folder in the location of your "folder path" (see the parameters section)
 3. Download the data of the IAM you want to use in your "folder path" (see the parameters section)
 4. The code is ready to be used !